 In 1971 President Richard Nixon officially declared the "War on Cancer".
 In the past four decades many cancers have seen their five-year survival rates increase as a direct result of research, treatments, screening and diagnosis tools.
 In 1971 lung cancer had a five year survival rate of only 13.2%.
 Forty years later, that five year survival rate remains at 15%.

 Although former smokers are at greater risk than never before smokers, quitting smoking greatly decreases risk of developing and dying from lung cancer.
 For those having surgery or other treatments, quitting smoking helps improve the body's ability to heal and respond to the cancer treatment, and it lowers the risk of pneumonia and respiratory failure.
 Also, quitting smoking may lower the risk of the cancer returning or a second cancer forming.

 Resources for quitting smoking/tobacco: www.becomeanex.org and Augusta Health's Gain Independence From Tobacco class.

-Information for this article was retrieved from the Lung Cancer Alliance website at http://lungcanceralliance.org/.
+Information for this article was retrieved from the GO2 Foundation for Lung Cancer, formerly the Lung Cancer Alliance.